jaypolansky1/job-finder/blog.md

 ` X-API-Key: YOUR_API_KEY `

-The interesting thing I learned about my API Key is not all APIs use the same name for the key (so when I went to test a different API in Postman, I was surprised that the key had a slightly different name.)
+The interesting thing I learned about my API Key is not all APIs use the same name for the key (so when I went to test an API that I didn't create in Postman, I was surprised that the API key had a slightly different name.)
 The API would have a few endpoints, with the goal of pulling job listings from the app, along with retrieving some statistics like the number of jobs aggregated and from which platform they were sourced.
 I also added an endpoints for the number of jobs available in each location, which, of course, isn't always 100 percent clear.
 I documented only GET Requests because the goal of the project was to keep the project simple and I was only really intending the API to pull data.
 I was not looking to POST data because any changes I would need to make (like add new target companies) I would likely do through Replit's AI agent itself.

 | Method | Endpoint | Purpose |
 | --- | --- | --- |